Olympic athletes promised legal support if they protest

 “This is precisely the outcome we expected,” said Brendan Schwab, executive director of the World Players Association union.
 “The Olympic movement doesn’t understand its own history better than the athletes.”

-“Any athlete sanctioned at the Tokyo Olympics will have the full backing of the World Players,” Schwab told The Associated Press in a telephone interview from Australia.
+Speaking to The Associated Press in a telephone interview from Australia, Schwab said “Any athlete sanctioned at the Tokyo Olympics will have the full backing of the World Players.”

 The independent group representing German athletes pledged legal backing for its national team.